Auction-Based Online Policy Adaptation for Evolving Objectives: Introduction

-This compositional design yields strong modularity, facilitating fast adaptation: when an objective appears or disappears, only the corresponding policy needs to be added or removed.
-Furthermore, when objectives belong to the identical family---which is reachability in our case---a single generalized policy can be trained for the entire family.
+This compositional design yields modularity, facilitating fast adaptation: when an objective appears or disappears, only the corresponding policy needs to be added or removed.
+Furthermore, when the objectives belong to the identical family---which is reachability in the cat feeder example---a single generalized policy can be trained for the entire family.
 We can deploy identical \emph{copies} of this policy when new objectives arrive, enabling immediate adaptation.
 Modularity also permits us to define objective-specific reward signals while the auction mechanism takes care of the trade-offs between objectives.
-For example, we can easily define a distance-based dense reward signal for each policy controlling the cat feeder to move closer to its assigned cat.
-In contrast, it is challenging to define such a dense reward signal to train a monolithic policy to trade-off between the multiple objectives.
-We have to resort to imposing a preference ordering over the multi-dimensional reward vector, or stick to sparse rewards.
-We show in our experiments that monolithic policies, trained with both sparse rewards and different types of scalarized dense rewards, fall much short of the payoffs achieved by our modular approach.
+For example, we can easily define a distance-based dense reward signal for each policy.
+In contrast, in the monolithic case, it is challenging to define such a dense reward signal that strikes the ``optimal'' trade-off between all objectives.
+We show in our experiments that monolithic policies, trained with both sparse rewards and different types of scalarized dense rewards, achieves significantly lower payoffs as compared to our modular approach.

 Yet another advantage of our modular framework is interpretability.
-At any moment, we can determine the policy in control, and thereby the objective currently being pursued by the agent.
+At any moment, we can observe the policy in control, and thereby the objective currently being pursued by the agent.
 This explanation is beneficial in a range of real-world situations, like providing post-hoc explanations of failures, and also feedback on biases in pursuing different objectives.

-We implement our modular framework as a general-sum game between agents that control the local policies to fulfill their assigned objectives, and this game is set up using a simple wrapper around existing multi-objective environments.
-Each agent's action space is augmented with an additional numeric variable representing the bids, and the transitions between the game's states encode the execution of the action selected by the highest bidder.
-However, we still need to address some challenges.
+We implement our modular framework as a general-sum Markov game between local policies seeking to fulfill their assigned objectives, where each policy's action space is augmented with an additional numeric variable representing the bids.
+However, new challenges arise, and below we summarize how we overcome them.